HenrikJoreteg/semi-static/README.md

 MIT

-If you think this is handy.
-Follow [@HenrikJoreteg](https://twitter.com/henrikjoreteg) on the twitters.
+If you think this is handy, follow [@HenrikJoreteg](https://twitter.com/henrikjoreteg) on the twitters.
 See you on the interwebz!